Postgraduate Diploma in Cognitive & Behaviour Therapies: CBT for Personality Difficulties (CBTpd) pathway

 About the Programme

-This specialist programme, alongside the Postgraduate Certificate in Advanced Applications of CBT to Personality Disorder (CBTpd ‘Top Up’) has been commissioned by Health Education England (HEE) to help support the new targets for access to psychological therapies in secondary care services.
+This specialist programme, alongside the Postgraduate Certificate in Advanced Applications of CBT to Personality Difficulties (CBTpd ‘Top Up’) has been commissioned by Health Education England (HEE) to help support the new targets for access to psychological therapies in secondary care services.

 This 2 year part-time programme validated by the University of Manchester, is aimed at mental health professionals with generic skills and basic CBT experience and knowledge, to train as a CBTpd therapists.